DigitalHarborFoundation/llm-math-education/README.md

 Index(['title', 'content', 'index', 'chapter', 'section'], dtype='object')
 ```

+The parsing code is probably very brittle; it has only been tested with the Pre-algebra textbook.

-### Create an embedding lookup database from a dataframe
+### Creating an embedding lookup database from a dataframe

 ```python
 from llm_math_education import retrieval